 CONSISTENCY WITH LEGISLATION AND DEPARTMENTAL GUIDELINES GUIDE REF CL YES / NO LAND DEDICATION c.
 Are the current use and improvements on the land suitable for Council's purpose and has consideration been given as to how this affects the value of the land?
 4.7 d.
 Would the land be more appropriately classified as "value to the community" rather than "value to the development"?
 4.7 e.
 Does the site's soil condition, accessibility, solar access and the relationship with existing public facilities support the dedication of the land for a public purpose?
 2.4 MATERIAL PUBLIC WORKS Does the agreement ensure that there are no significant financial implications for Council, particularly with respect to ongoing maintenance.
 4.8 b.
 Will the works be delivered within a reasonable timeframe?
-3.2 AFFORDABLE HOUSING, WHERE IDENTIFIED AS A PUBLIC B THROUGH THE PLANNING AGREEMENT.
-ENEFIT TO BE DELIVERED В Does the proposal meet the requirements of Council's Local Strategic Planning Statement and the Eastern City District Plan with respect to 5% to 10% of all new residential development to be delivered as affordable housing (subject to feasibility)?
+3.2 AFFORDABLE HOUSING, WHERE IDENTIFIED AS A PUBLIC BENEFIT TO BE DELIVERED THROUGH THE PLANNING AGREEMENT. В Does the proposal meet the requirements of Council's Local Strategic Planning Statement and the Eastern City District Plan with respect to 5% to 10% of all new residential development to be delivered as affordable housing (subject to feasibility)?
 4.7 b.
 Are there no other mechanisms available to deliver affordable housing? (i.e. an affordable housing contribution imposed on a development consent, pursuant to the Local Environmental Plan, in lieu of a planning agreement).
 3.2 c.
 Is the proposal consistent with Council's expectation that affordable housing is provided in addition to local infrastructure contributions that may be imposed under section 7.11 or section 7.12 of the Act?
 3.2 d.
-Will the proposed affordable housing be dedicated to Concil in perpetuity, provide a mix dwelling sizes, deliver equivalent quality of amenity to the balance of the development and consider universal accessibility?
+Will the proposed affordable housing be dedicated to Council in perpetuity, provide a mix dwelling sizes, deliver equivalent quality of amenity to the balance of the development and consider universal accessibility?
 4.7 VALUE OF PLANNING AGREEMENT e.
-Where a planning proposal, or development at processing the exceeds the existing development standards or planning controls, has planning merit and will reduce value useff, does the proposal reflect Council's methoda 4.4
+Where a planning proposal, or development proposal which exceeds the existing development standards or planning controls, has planning merit and will result in value uplift, does the proposal reflect Council's methodology for calculating value uplift under Section 4.4 of the Policy?
+4.4